-Hospitals used for nursing practice and clinical experience are the Memorial Hospital at Gulfport, Howard Memorial at Biloxi by students attending Jefferson Davis Campus, and the Singing River Hospital at Pascagoula by students attending Jackson County Campus.
-The Veterans Administration Hospital, Gulfport, is used by both campuses for the psychiatric nursing observation.
+Hospitals used for nursing practice and clinical experience are the Memorial Hospital at Gulfport, Howard Memorial at Biloxi by students attending Jefferson Davis Campus.
+The Singing River Hospital is used by students attending Jackson County Campus.
+The Veterans Administration Hospital Gulfport, is used by both campuses for the psychiatric nursing observation.

 Clinical experiences in the hospitals are planned as part of the college courses in nursing.
 These experiences are under the direction of the college instructors of nursing and are selected to correlate nursing practice with current lectures in nursing.
-Graduates of the program are eligible to write the National Board Examinations to become registered nurses.
+Graduates of the program are eligible to write the Mississippi State Board Examinations for licensure as Registered Nurse.